apache/thrift/lib/cpp/README.md

 anything that relied on it has been changed to directly use C++11 concepts.

-The classes BoostThreadFactory, PosixThreadFactory, StdThreadFactory, and PlatformThreadFactory will all be removed, and we will use a ThreadFactory based on C++11.
+The classes BoostThreadFactory, PosixThreadFactory, StdThreadFactory, and PlatformThreadFactory have been removed, and we will use a ThreadFactory based on C++11 (essentially StdThreadFactory was renamed ThreadFactory).

+The CMake build options WITH_SHARED_LIBS and WITH_STATIC_LIBS are deprecated.
+The project no longer performs a side-by-side static and shared build; you tell CMake through BUILD_SHARED_LIBS whether to make shared or static libraries now.
+This is CMake standard behavior.

 ## 0.11.0